copsTvFan/cops-episode-guide/guide.md

 **Kansas City 2**

-- (KS -- 2:33 AM Assistance Call) Officer Zane Schuberger says it is a good town and the north end where he works is the place to be if you want to catch the bad guys -- it has the most crime in the city.
-Truck theft;
+- (Kansas City, KS -- 2:33 AM Assistance Call) Officer Zane Schuberger says it is a good town and the north end where he works is the place to be if you want to catch the bad guys -- it has the most crime in the city.
+Vehicle pursuit of a stolen truck.
+Featuring Officer John Cosgrove.
-DUI arrest of retired officer; drug bust.
+- (Kansas City, MO -- 7:55 PM Assistance Call) South Patrol.
+Officer Scott Caron.
+DUI arrest of retired officer.
+Featuring Officer Jim Wagner of the Grandview PD.
+- (Kansas City, KS -- 8:15 PM Narcotics Unit Briefing) Drug buy/bust.
+Detective
+  David Payne, Lt.
+Ronald Miller.

 ## CP-403